Burnham Market: Geography

+Burnham Market is located at the junction between the B1155, between Great Bircham and Holkham, and B1355, between A148 and A149.

 Churches

 Burnham Market is home to several churches.

-St. Mary's Church St. Mary's Church is of Norman origin and is dedicated to Mary, mother of Jesus.
-St. Mary's was significantly remodelled in the fourteenth, fifteenth and nineteenth centuries and is currently listed building.
-The church bells date to the seventeenth century.
+St Mary's Church is of Norman origin and is dedicated to Mary, mother of Jesus.
+St Mary's was significantly remodelled in the 14th, 15th and 19th centuries and is currently a listed building.
+The church bells date to the 17th century.

-All Saints' Church All Saints' Church is of Norman origin and was heavily remodelled in the fourteenth century, with further minor adjustments being made in the nineteenth century.
+All Saints' Church is of Norman origin and was heavily remodelled in the 14th century, with further minor alterations in the 19th century.

-St. Henry Walpole Catholic Church Burnham Market's Catholic Church was constructed in 1959 and is dedicated to Saint Henry Walpole, an Elizabethan Catholic martyr.
+St Henry Walpole Catholic Church, Burnham Market's Catholic Church, was constructed in 1959 and is dedicated to Henry Walpole, an Elizabethan Catholic martyr.
 The church conducts weekly Mass on a Friday and Sunday.